Our Services

 Helpful Resources

-To schedule a colon health review, verify your insurance coverage, select a primary care doctor or in-network gastroenterologist, and book early, ideally for a morning slot if you plan on same-day testing.
-When you call or use an online portal, be sure to detail any symptoms, family history, and ask whether you should fast or collect stool samples before your visit.
+Scheduling a colon health review involves a few key steps: verify your insurance coverage, choose a primary care doctor or in-network gastroenterologist, and book early — ideally a morning appointment if same-day testing is possible.
+When booking by phone or online portal, share your symptoms, family history, and ask whether fasting or stool sample collection is needed beforehand.

 Maintaining colon health is essential for digestion, nutrient absorption, and overall well-being.
 A colon health review helps detect early signs of polyps, inflammation, or other issues that could develop into more serious conditions.
 This guide walks you through scheduling a colon health review, preparing for your appointment, and understanding what happens before, during, and after the visit.